 4. The person originating or closing a loan if the loan is subject to RESPA or if it’s a second, done in conjunction with a first subject to RESPA.

 5. A judgment creditor where the judgment is recorded and the legal action where the judgment came from started before the foreclosure.

 6. Title Insurance companies or agents while they are performing services.

 7. Licensed real estate agents and brokers so long as they are performing services for which they are licensed.
-Therefore, if the agent or broker is just trying to be a foreclosure consult for money, which is not an activity specifically licensed by the Real Estate Commission, they are acting as a foreclosure consultant.
+Therefore, if the agent or broker is just trying to be a foreclosure consultant for money, which is not an activity specifically licensed by the Real Estate Commission, they are acting as a foreclosure consultant.
 If as part of their agent or broker relationship where they’re trying to sell a house for a Homewoner in Foreclosure and they try to help the homeowner get a forebearance, they would be exempt from the act.

 8. A non-profit (such as a counseling agency) that only gives advice unless that non-profit is associated with someone who is deemed a foreclosure consultant.

 The new law makes a lot of requirements about the contract and if you want any chance to enforce one of these contracts and stay out of trouble, you need to follow the law very clearly.
 While it is a bit onerous, all of these serve to make the contracts clearer and force people to really act in a way that’s pretty far from fraudulent.
 They also make it easy to make a mistake.
 If you really want to pursue this, we suggest you retain an attorney to draft a contract for you.Here’s what you need in a nutshell: